Hashdive/MultiColorHighlighter/README.md

 Check out the [demo](https://hashdive.github.io/MultiColorHighlighter/) for an example.
 Feel free to use and edit however you see fit.

-Ideas for improving: mobile, more format options
+Ideas for improvement: mobile, more format options